Anna Bishop: Biography

-Ann Rivière was born in London, daughter of a singing master.
+Ann Rivière was born in London, England, daughter of a singing master.
 Her father was descended from a Huguenot family that had fled to England in the 17th century.
-She studied piano under Ignaz Moscheles, then continued her studies at the Royal Academy of Music under Henry Bishop.
-She made her London debut on 20 April 1831.
+She studied piano under Ignaz Moscheles, and then studied voice at the Royal Academy of Music under Henry Bishop.
+She made her debut at the Ancient Concerts in London in April 1831.
 Bishop's wife Sarah (née Lyon) died in June 1831, and Ann Rivière married him a month later, on 9 July; she was 21 and he 44.
 She was thereafter known professionally as Anna Bishop.
 They had three children: Rose (born 4 February 1833) and twins Augustus and Johanna (born 9 November 1837).

-Anna Bishop sang at the Royal Philharmonic Society and many other venues.
+Bishop sang at the Royal Philharmonic Society and many other venues.
 Her voice was soprano, said to be of brilliant quality.
-On 28 March 1834 she was the principal soprano in the first English performance of Luigi Cherubini's Requiem in C. In 1838 she participated in the chorus at the Coronation of Queen Victoria.
-In 1839 she appeared at the Italian Opera House in London alongside the singers Giulia Grisi, Manuel Garcia, Fanny Tacchinardi Persiani, Giovanni Battista Rubini, Antonio Tamburini, Pauline Viardot and Luigi Lablache; and the pianists Sigismond Thalberg and Theodor Döhler.
+On 28 March 1834, she was the principal soprano in the first English performance of Cherubini's Requiem in C. In 1838 she participated in the chorus at the Coronation of Queen Victoria.
+In 1839 she appeared at Her Majesty's Theatre in London, where Italian arias were performed in costume as "Dramatic Concerts", alongside the singers Giulia Grisi, Manuel Garcia, Fanny Tacchinardi Persiani, Giovanni Battista Rubini, Antonio Tamburini, Pauline Viardot and Luigi Lablache; and the pianists Sigismond Thalberg and Theodor Döhler.

 That year she toured the provinces, Scotland and Ireland with the French harpist Nicolas-Charles Bochsa, who had played for Napoleon I; shortly after their return to London, she abandoned her husband and in August took up with Bochsa, who was also 20 years her senior.
 This was a great scandal for its time and much was written about it in the press.
 Bochsa became her manager and they toured in Sweden, Denmark, Russia, Hungary, Germany, Austria and other places in Europe.
 They always avoided France, where Bochsa was wanted on a charge of forgery.
 She sang in private before the Queen of Denmark.
 They continued their travels together, venturing overseas to Ireland, Australia, and North and South America.
 In 1853, theirs was among the first important visits by foreign artists to Ottawa, Canada.

-Anna Bishop built a reputation as one of the finest operatic sopranos of her day.
+Bishop built a reputation as one of the finest operatic sopranos of her day.
 Her voice was sometimes compared to a flute.
 She had her greatest successes in operas by Rossini and Donizetti at the Teatro di San Carlo in Naples, where she became prima donna assoluta in 1843.
 She appeared there 327 times in 24 operas.
 She created Rosalie in Mercadante's Il Vascello di Gama, at Naples on 6 March 1845.
-In New York, she competed with the likes of Jenny Lind and Adelina Patti.
-On 1 November 1852 in New York she sang in the United States premiere of Friedrich von Flotow's Martha.
+In New York, she competed with Jenny Lind and Adelina Patti.
+On 1 November 1852, in New York she sang in the United States premiere of Flotow's Martha.